What Answer instructions are

 Tips for effective instructions

-• Be specific, not vague.
+- Be specific, not vague.
 "Be friendly" is hard to act on.
-"Use first names when the visitor introduces themselves, never use jargon like 'ticketing system', and keep responses under 4 sentences" is actionable.
+"Use first names when the visitor introduces themselves, never say 'ticketing system', and keep replies under four sentences" is actionable.

-• List what NOT to do.
-Restrictions often have more impact than positive instructions.
+- List what NOT to do.
+Restrictions usually land harder than positive instructions.

 Example instructions